 Besides, marginal gains from investing in water efficiency diminish over time (Fig 3)

-As a consequence, once passed an optimal point, investing in community projects provides more value to the communities we operate than in a well water factory.
+As a consequence, once passed an optimal point, investing in community projects provides more value to the communities we operate than in getting into a dry-water factory.

-Regulatory risks and reputational risks around factories can make you lose your license to operate.
+Water management doesn’t protect companies against regulatory risks and reputational risks arising in the communities they operate.
+Therefore their factories can make them lose their license to operate.

-For example, last year following a drought and several large protests, the local government revoked a beverage company license to operate and ordered the company to shut down its plant.
+For example, last year a beverage company with a best in class water management program, lost its license following a drought and several large protests.
+The local authorities revoked the company’s license to operate and ordered the company to shut down its plant.

-Indeed, sometimes water is just too little (severe droughts).
-Sometimes is too much (floodings).
+Sometimes water is just too little (severe droughts).
+Sometimes there is too much (floodings).
 And finally, sometimes water is excessively dirty (pollution and access to clean water).

 Water stress is the biggest crisis no one is talking aboutAndrew Steer, president, and CEO of WRI